-Not only that, participants who were subsequently asked to give twelve examples of when they had not behaved assertively, ended up thinking of themselves as quite assertive!
+Not only that, participants who were subsequently asked to give twelve examples of when they had not behaved assertively, ended up thinking of themselves as quite assertive.

-So whenever you’re asked about your own skills or performance, remember that self-ratings are often dominated by the ease with which examples come to mind – the experience of easy retrieval trumps the amount of evidence on show.
+Whenever you’re asked about your own skills or performance, remember that self-ratings are often dominated by the ease with which examples come to mind – the experience of easy retrieval trumps the amount of evidence on show.

 Openness, empathy and respect towards others are rightly the foundations of building rewarding relationships with colleagues.